How to Compare Two Lists in Excel? (Top 6 Methods)

 #1 Compare Two Lists Using Equal Sign Operator

-- Step 1: In the next column immediately after the two columns insert a new column called “Status”.
+- Immediately after the two columns, we must insert a new column called “Status” in the next column.

-- Step 3: This formula test whether cell A2 value is equal to cell B2.
-If both the cell values are matched then we will get TRUE as the result or else we will get the result as FALSE.
+- This formula tests whether the cell A2 value is equal to cell B2.
+If both cell values are matched, we will get TRUE or FALSE results.

-- Step 4: Now drag the formula to cell C9 for the other values to be determined,
+- We will drag the formula to cell C9 to determine the other values.

-Wherever we have the same values in common rows we got the result as TRUE or FALSE.
+Wherever we have the same values in common rows, we get the result as “TRUE” or “FALSE.”